 Tips for Attracting Orioles: Orange and Early

-Start Early in the Season
+Start Feeding Orioles Early in the Season in the Great Lakes

-Our hypothesis is that orioles have a great memory.
+Our hypothesis is that Orioles have a great memory.
 One early spring, we spotted a small flock fly in and watch as we unpacked the car until the feeder was placed.
 Placing your feeders out early will catch the early arrivals and may turn those passing through to seasonal residents.

-Clearly Accessible Feeder and Simple Nectar
+Offer Orioles and Accessible Feeder and Simple Nectar

-Keep the Feeder Out in the Open
+Keep the Oriole Feeder Out in the Open

 We have seen the most active oriole feeder posted on a pole in the middle of the yard.
 They like to swoop in, take a sample or two of the sweet nectar, and then fly off to a nearby perch to finish up, preen, and do it again.

-Offer Clear Nectar
+Offer Orioles Clear Nectar

-We use the same sugar nectar recipe for both orioles and hummingbirds:
+We use the same sugar nectar recipe for both Orioles and hummingbirds:

 - Add one cup granulated sugar to four cups of boiling water.